teleporthq/teleport-documentation/uidl/README.md

 }
 ```

+## Deep dive

+Modern web interfaces are build with atomic building blocks commonly referred to as
+**components**.
+A component is a composed of on one or more elements and/or other components.

+Our philosophy for generating websites is to ensure that the codebase you end up with
+is as close as possible, if not even better than a codebase that is 100% build by humans.
+There are two types of UIDL structures we will talk about.
+The first one is the structure
+for **component UIDL** which defines a single UI component.
+This structure contains most
+of the component details.
+The second one is the structure for **project UIDL** which
+represents a collection of components plus some extra information specific about the project.
+Understanding the core elements of the component UIDL is the key to understanding how we
+represent user interfaces in the **JSON format**.

+Component UIDLs, like any JSONs, are made up of key value pairs.
+Because we have
+many keys that receive the same type of values, we defined the concept of `Node Types`
+which describe what type of values we assign.

 ### Component UIDL

 A single component is represented like a recursive structure.
-You can pretty much see the correlation between the **UIDL**
+You can pretty much see
-and the **HTML** document from the beginning.
+the correlation between the **UIDL** and the **HTML** document from the beginning.

-The advantage of keeping the information in a JSON format,
-rather than XML, is that we can easily extend the structure
+The advantage of keeping the information in a JSON format, rather than XML, is that we
-with additional sub-structures which are not relevant
+can easily extend the structure with additional sub-structures which are not relevant
 from a visual perspective.
-Also, JSON manipulation is
+Also, JSON manipulation is significantly easier in the realm
-significantly easier in the realm of JavaScript.
+of JavaScript.

-As you can see from the example below, a component can be easily understand just
+As you can see from the example below, a component can be easily understand just by
-by reading the JSON document.
-As we will go over the separate
-parts and subsections in the entire spec, you will notice
+reading the JSON document.
+As we will go over the separate parts and subsections in the
-that the UIDL is also constructed as a human readable document.
+entire spec, you will notice that the UIDL is also constructed as a human readable document.

 ```json
 {